psycofdj/xtdmacs/README.md

 ## xtdmacs-compile++-mode

-This minor mode wraps the default compilation mode in order to provide a set of pre-defined compilation commands.
+This minor mode wraps the default compilation mode in order to provide a set of predefined compilation commands.
 It also allows to use function instead of plain string as default compile commands.

 There is 3 predefined commands : **compile**, **test** and **deploy**

-### Window managment
+### Window management

 xtdmacs-compile++ dedicates a window to the compilation buffer's preventing emacs to use it to open new files.
 It also sets this window's height according